crypto-com/thaler-docs/docs/getting-started/README.md

 ./dev-utils init
 ```

-4. Enter "cleakdisk" two times to remove which includes `.cro_storage` and `.storage`
+4. Enter "cleakdisk" two times to remove the block date which includes `.cro_storage` and `.storage`

 ```
 ** DANGER **